isair/JSONHelper/README.md

 searchResult <<<< dummyAPIResponse
 ````

-And your models will only look like this after you set them up to use JSONHelper:
+And your models will only look like this after you set them up:

 ````swift
 class User: Deserializable {